• Skip to primary navigation

 When choosing cookware, there are important factors to consider for both cast iron and non-stick options.

-Cast iron offers durability and versatile cooking options with proper seasoning and maintenance.
+Cast iron offers durability and versatile cooking options with proper seasoning and maintenance - and for a look at how material choice affects tools, see tortilla press wood vs cast iron comparison.

 In contrast, non-stick cookware is convenient for low-fat cooking and easy clean-up.